The People Upstairs (2020 film)

-The People Upstairs (Sentimental) is a 2020 Spanish comedy film written and directed by Cesc Gay, starring Belén Cuesta and Javier Cámara.
+The People Upstairs (Sentimental) is a 2020 Spanish comedy film written and directed by Cesc Gay, starring Javier Cámara, Griselda Siciliani, Belén Cuesta, and Alberto San Juan.

 The film was nominated for five Goya Awards and four Feroz Awards.

+It is an adaptation of Cesc Gay's stage play Els veïns de dalt / Los vecinos de arriba and has been remade in several countries, including Italy, Switzerland and France.

 Plot

 Julio (Javier Cámara) and Ana (Griselda Siciliani) are a couple who spend most of their time arguing.
-One night, Ana decides to invite their upstairs neighbours, Salva (Alberto San Juan) y Laura (Belén Cuesta), for dinner, despite the fact that Julio is not their biggest fan, not least because of the noise they make while having sex.
+One night, Ana decides to invite their upstairs neighbours, Salva (Alberto San Juan) and Laura (Belén Cuesta), for dinner, despite the fact that Julio is not their biggest fan, not least because of the noise they make while having sex.
 As the night goes on, various secrets about the couple come to light.